How to Make the Tastiest Meatballs with Fresh Tomato Sauce

 6

-Final Simmer: Return the sauce to a simmer for another 15 minutes.
-Gently add the meatballs back into the pot, letting them cook in the sauce for an additional 10 minutes, or until they're fully cooked through
+Return the sauce to a gentle simmer for 15 minutes.
+Carefully add the meatballs back into the pot and let them cook for another 10 minutes, or until fully cooked through and infused with flavor.

 7

-Serve & Enjoy: Plate the meatballs over your favorite pasta or rice, ladle on the fresh tomato sauce, and enjoy a culinary journey from Jordan to Italy.
+Plate the meatballs over your favorite pasta, rice, or warm bread.
+Spoon on the rich tomato sauce and enjoy a flavorful journey from Jordan to Italy in every bite.

 Recipe Tips & Suggestions